 Signs And Symptoms Of CMV Infection In Babies

 About 80-90% of healthy full-term babies with CMV infections have no symptoms (5).
 However, some babies develop symptoms as they grow (3).
-The risk is higher in babies born prematurely or full-term babies who develop other conditions, such as hepatitis or pneumonia, in the initial days after birth (6).
+Maternal antibodies are felt to be protective and thus most term babies who are exposed do not have symptoms or don’t become infected.
+However, premature babies are more at risk since they may not have antibodies to CMV.
+As stated, the risk is higher in babies born prematurely or full-term babies who develop other conditions, such as hepatitis or pneumonia, in the initial days after birth (6).
 The symptoms vary for congenital and perinatal CMV.

 Symptoms of congenital CMV infection are: